Beyond Myth: Embracing the “Asura Marga” for Modern Living

 In the book’s opening, the author contextualises the narrative by referencing the sage Ved Vyasa, the esteemed author of the influential Srimad Bhagavatam and Mahabharata.
 Vyasa foresaw the impending bleakness of the earth over the next 5,000 years, particularly in the age of Kali, the era we currently inhabit, where wealth alone is deemed a measure of one’s birth, conduct, and virtues.
 The sage predicted a future marked by political power attained through social strength, citizens enduring harsh environmental conditions, and a society plagued by conflicts, hunger, disease, and moral decline.
 Astonishingly, these age-old prophecies resonate today.

-In Kali Yuga, or the era of Kali, marked by darkness, conflict, and sin, Neelakantan suggests that embracing the path of Kali might be more sensible, challenging the perspectives presented in the Puranas — a body of ancient Indian texts containing mythological and historical narratives — belonging to different eras (although he did cite a number of examples from these texts).
+In Kali Yuga, or the era of Kali, marked by darkness, conflict, and sin, Neelakantan suggests that embracing the path of Kali might be more sensible, challenging the perspectives presented in the Purana — a body of ancient Indian texts containing mythological and historical narratives — belonging to different eras (although he did cite a number of examples from these texts).

 Krishna and Balarama with Kamsa's wrestlers